MohamedSalahApdElzaher/Java-BackEnd-projects/README.md

 # **_The 5 pluralsight paths to learn Java BackEnd_**

-_**In this repo I hit a new challenge to myself, I will take benefit of free April (+7000 courses free :) ) from amazing learning platform such as pluralsight , so i wanna learn java frameworks day by day, record my accomplishments step by step and finally write some code on my style :+1:**_
+_**In this repo I hit a new challenge to myself, I will start take benefit of free April (+7000 courses free :) ) from amazing learning platform such as pluralsight , so i wanna learn java frameworks day by day, record my accomplishments step by step and finally write some code on my style :+1:**_

 **_List of paths:_**